hambailey/FullStackMERNVideo/README.md

   138.197.112.125:1337/register<br>
   138.197.112.125:1337/dashboard

-TODO:
+TODO:<br>
-  Server only runs when logged in.
+  Server only runs when logged in.<br>
-  Webpage is called, but none of the content is shown.(blank web page, error in debug) Edit the wikis for readability
+  Webpage is called, but none of the content is shown.(blank web page, error in debug)<br>
+  Edit the wikis for readability<br>